 Similarly, you can use backups for offline analysis and investigation without affecting production.

 Once you create a Filestore instance, you cannot change its location or service tier.
-If you need to migrate your data to another region, you can create a backup of it and use the backup to create a new Filestore instance in the region that you want or restore it to an existing instance.
+To migrate your data to another region, you can create a backup of it and use the backup to create a new Filestore instance or restore it to an existing instance.